 How Much Coverage Do You Need?

-There is no fixed amount that’s perfect for everyone when it comes to coverage for a life insurance policy.
+No fixed amount is perfect for everyone when it comes to coverage for a life insurance policy.
 This is because the coverage you need might be different from what other people need.

 - Debt – One purpose for insurance is to pay off any significant debts you might have, such as student loans, mortgages, credit card loans, and even car loans.
 Your policy should have enough coverage to pay off all your debts in full.

-When shopping around for a life insurance policy, it’s important that you determine beforehand what kind you need and exactly how much coverage you should get.
-To do this, you’d need to look at your own situation as well as that of your family.
+When shopping around for a life insurance policy, you must determine beforehand what kind you need and exactly how much coverage you should get.
+To do this, you’d need to look at your situation as well as that of your family.